xtf-cz/xtf/README.md

 # XTF
-XTF is framework designed to easy up aspects of testing in OpenShift environment.
+XTF is a framework designed to ease up aspects of testing in OpenShift environment.

 ## Modules